Nayemhasan/Disable_Zram/README.md

 Swap - A virtual memory scheme to increase your apparent total RAM.
 Unless you installed a modification to put this in storage, if you have swap you probably have a compressed block of RAM (called zram) acting as a virtual hard disk for this.

+Is it reasonable to use RAM for purposes other than apps and the operating system?
+Does it make sense to have the operating system constantly pause while it shuffles and reorganizes your RAM?
+Is it reasonable for you to wait while various pieces of RAM are zipped and unzipped to support this scheme?
+Is it reasonable to do all of that incorrectly because you can't get enough swap space to properly support multitasking by design?

+No. Yes, it does not.

+The answer is Disable_Zram⚡

 ## Dependencies
 Use the latest [Magisk](https://magiskmanager.com/) manager